AlexOsipenko/restaurants_reviews/README.md

 - **Word Frequency Visualization:** Visualize the most frequent words in positive and negative reviews.
 - **Conversational AI:** Interact with an AI assistant to generate and retrieve reviews.
 - **Data Preprocessing:** Clean and preprocess review text data.

+## Dataset

+The dataset used in this project is provided by Yandex and is available as an open-source dataset.
+It has been released by Yandex as part of their commitment to supporting research and development in the fields of natural language processing and sentiment analysis.
+The dataset can be freely accessed and used for various analytical purposes, including the development of machine learning models like the one demonstrated in this project.

+By utilizing a dataset from a reputable source like Yandex, I ensure the quality and relevance of the data used in this analysis.
+The dataset's open-source nature also promotes transparency and allows others to replicate and build upon the work done in this project.

 ## Getting Started